May 10, 2023

 Improving Utility Cost Recovery

 Utilities like water and sewer, electricity and natural gas (to say nothing of internet, cable and trash) can dramatically affect a property’s net operating income.
-Every dollar a landlord can’t recovery in utility costs eats into profits.
+Every dollar a landlord can’t recover in utility costs eats into profits.

 Enter utility allocation.